-This course provides the student with an understanding of corporate tax law: taxes on the financial statements; special situations; organization and capital structure; earnings, profits, and dividend distributions; redemptions and liquidations; taxation of international transactions.
-Prerequisite: ACC206
+This course provides the student with an understanding of corporate and partnership tax law: deferred tax assets and liabilities; special situations; organization and capital structure; earnings, profits, and dividend distributions; redemptions and liquidations; taxation of international transactions.
+Partnership topics covered are formation, operation and basics.
+Also covered are transfer of interests and terminations; S corporations; tax practice and ethics; federal gift and estate taxes; income taxation of estates and trusts.
+Prerequisite: ACC309